ufrisk/pcileech-fpga/ScreamerM2/readme.md

-ScreamerM2 M.2 Key M (PCIe) to USB3 / USB-C:
+PCIeScreamerR04 and ScreamerM2:
 =================
-This project contains software and HDL code for the [ScreamerM2 FPGA M.2. board](https://shop.lambdaconcept.com).
+This project contains software and HDL code for the [PCIeScreamerR04 PCIe board](https://shop.lambdaconcept.com) and the [ScreamerM2 FPGA M.2. board](https://shop.lambdaconcept.com).

 Once flashed it may be used together with the [PCILeech Direct Memory Access (DMA) Attack Toolkit](https://github.com/ufrisk/pcileech/) or [MemProcFS - The Memory Process File System](https://github.com/ufrisk/MemProcFS/) to perform DMA attacks, dump memory or perform research.

-The ScreamerM2 bitstream also work with RaptorDMA hardware.

 Capabilities: